PMurhe/nest-js-simple-microservice/README.md

 Database : Postgre SQL**

-**Execute below command from terminal from the current project directory** **docker-compose up**
+**Execute below command from terminal from the current project directory**:

+**docker-compose up**

 This will start the project